-- You get to track and monitor your audiences’ behaviours with its analytical components and tracking capabilities.
-This enables future ad campaigns planning and optimisation.
+- You get to track and monitor your audiences’ behaviors with its analytical components and tracking capabilities.
+This enables future ad campaigns planning and optimization.

 - It’s the best format for advertisers with ambitious goals and want to drive insane levels of brand awareness.

-- What’s more, rich media banners work wonders with your mobile ads.
+- What’s more, rich media banners work wonders with mobile ads.

 - Last but not least, mobile advertising is a big deal now!